All posts

 Modern agentic systems perform small, specialized tasks repetitively.
 Unlike human-facing chat applications that require broad conversational abilities, agent workflows involve focused operations: data extraction, classification, tool calling, and structured output generation.
 This fundamental difference in usage patterns creates a perfect opportunity for optimization through specialized models.

 Think of it like having a team of specialists rather than one generalist.
-You wouldn't ask a brain surgeon to fix your car, and you shouldn't use a 175B parameter model to classify email sentiment.
+You would not ask a brain surgeon to fix your car, and you should not use a 175B parameter model to classify email sentiment.
 SLMs represent this specialization principle applied to AI: focused expertise that delivers better results with dramatically less overhead.

 • One generalist model for all tasks